vanessa-lazaro/vanessa-lazaro.github.io/_pages/projects.md

 nav_order: 3
 horizontal: false
 ---
-<font size="6">What is the primary mechanism underlying the development of social prototypes, or mental representations of people?</font>
+<p style="font-size:18px">What is the primary mechanism underlying the development of social prototypes, or mental representations of people?</p>
 In collaboration with Dr. Lin Bian